nicoh88/esp32-weather-epd_display-http-bitmap-bin/README.md

 - Display recognition commented out and only the display GDEY075T7 added
 - Added logic for downloading, saving and reading a binary file for the EPD
 - Auto-Check if the URL starts with "https" or "http"
-- Transfer statistical values to local Home Assistant installation via a simple http to https bridge.
+- Transfer statistical values (battery, battery_voltage, refresh_time) to Home Assistant via MQTT - see [configuration.yaml example](server/homeassistant_configuration-yaml_mqtt-example.txt).
 - Time synchronization (NTP) deactivated, is not required, deep sleep of the ESP32 is permanently set to 15 or 30 minutes
 - All drawings which were executed on the ESP32 commented out, except the errors and the status bar (slightly changed)

 ## FireBeetle 2 ESP32-E "Download-Mode"

 Visual Studio Code on the Mac can put the FireBeetle 2 ESP32-E into download mode without further action before the upload.
-This does not work on a Windows PC, here you have to connect pin D5 / 0 to ground (GND) to get the ESP32 into download mode so that the program can be updated.öö
+This does not work on all Windows PC, here you have to connect pin D5 / 0 to ground (GND) to get the ESP32 into download mode so that the program can be updated.

 ## Good-Display GDEY075T7